Criss-Cross Deletion Correcting Codes: Optimal Constructions with Efficient Decoders: Abstract

 Our primary technical contributions are as follows: \begin{itemize} \item \emph{Theoretical Bounds:} We derive a sphere-packing type lower bound and a Gilbert-Varshamov type upper bound on the redundancy of optimal codes.
 Our results indicate that the optimal redundancy for a $(t_r, t_c)$-criss-cross deletion correcting code lies between $(t_r + t_c)n\log q + (t_r + t_c)\log n + O_{q,t_r,t_c}(1)$ and $(t_r + t_c)n\log q + 2(t_r + t_c)\log n + O_{q,t_r,t_c}(1)$, where the logarithm is on base two, and $O_{q,t_r,t_c}(1)$ is a constant that depends solely on $q$, $t_r$, and $t_c$.

-\item \emph{Optimal Constructions:} For the case of $(1,1)$-criss-cross deletions, we develop two families of constructions.
-One achieves a redundancy of $2n\log q + 2\log n$ for non-binary alphabets, while the other requires $2n\log q + 2\log n + O_q(1)$ bits of redundancy for arbitrary alphabets.
-Both constructions match our lower bound, differing only by a constant $O_q(1)$ that depends solely on $q$, thereby confirming their optimality.
+\item \emph{Optimal Constructions:} For the case of $(1,1)$-criss-cross deletions, we propose two families of constructions that achieve $2n\log q + 2\log n + O_q(1)$ bits of redundancy.
+This redundancy is optimal up to an additive constant term $O_q(1)$, which depends solely on $q$.
+One family is designed for non-binary alphabets, while the other addresses arbitrary alphabets.
 For the case of $(t_r, t_c)$-criss-cross deletions, we provide a strategy to derive optimal codes when both unidirectional deletions occur consecutively.

 \item \emph{Efficient Decoders:} We propose decoding algorithms with a time complexity of $O(n^2)$ for our codes, which are optimal for two-dimensional scenarios. \end{itemize}